ArchipelagoMW/Archipelago/README.md

  * Option for progressive items, allowing you to turn them off (see easy.yaml for more info)
  * Rom-Option for extendedmsu (see easy.yaml for more info)
  * Option for "timer"
+ * Option for "dungeon_counters", allowing you to configure the dungeon item counter
+ * Option for "glitch_boots", allowing to run glitched modes without automatic boots
  * Supports new Meta-Mystery mode.
 Read [meta.yaml](https://github.com/Berserker66/MultiWorld-Utilities/blob/master/meta.yaml) for details.
  * Added `dungeonssimple` and `dungeonsfull` ER modes

 MultiClient.py
- * Awaits a Qusb2snes connection when started, latching on when available
+ * Awaits a QUsb2Snes connection when started, latching on when available
- * Terminal improvements
+ * completely redesigned command interface, with `!help` and `/help`
  * Running it with a patch file will patch out the multiworld rom and then automatically connect to the host that created the multiworld
  * Cheating is now controlled by the server and can be disabled through host.yaml
+ * Automatically starts QUsb2Snes, if it isn't running
+ * Better reconnect to both snes and server
+ * State is properly reset, allowing you to keep using the same client across multiworld runs